Update: ‘Design’ section updated.

 With its rugged looks and increased size, Hyundai’s next-generation Santa Fe will offer drivers more space and a greater road presence.
 The new dimensions should provide passengers with additional comfort and convenience during road trips.
 The mid-size SUV will sport a higher appeal in its next generation with new features that include improved electrification for reduced fuel costs and higher driving range, a luxurious interior, and cutting-edge safety technologies.
 One of the cons to watch out for is the price increase charged for the upgrades.

-What is the 2024 Hyundai Santa Fe release date?
+What is the next-gen Hyundai Santa Fe Hybrid release date?

-The next-gen Santa Fe could start reaching U.S. dealers towards the end of this year.
+The next-gen Santa Fe Hybrid could start reaching U.S. dealers in Spring 2024.

-Which SUVs will be 2024 Hyundai Santa Fe alternatives?
+Which SUVs will be next-gen Hyundai Santa Fe Hybrid alternatives?

-What will be the 2024 Hyundai Santa Fe price?
+What will be the next-gen Hyundai Santa Fe price?

 Featured image: Render of the 2024 Hyundai Santa Fe by NYMammoth/Youtube